Amazing Grace chords

 Song Facts

-- The song was written by John Newton, an English Anglican clergyman and poet.
+- Written by John Newton, an English Anglican clergyman and poet.

-- The words were written in 1772 and the song was first published in 1779.
+- Words were written in 1772 and the song was first published in 1779.

 - The song is about Newton's conversion from a life of sin and his newfound faith in God.

-- The song has been translated into over 200 languages and has been covered by thousands of artists.
+- Translated into over 200 languages and covered by thousands of artists.

-- It is considered one of the most popular and recognizable hymns in the English-speaking world.
+- Considered one of the most popular and recognizable hymns in the English-speaking world.

-- The song has been used in many movies and television shows, including "The Shawshank Redemption", "The Blind Side", and "The Help".
+- Used in many movies and television shows, including "The Shawshank Redemption", "The Blind Side", and "The Help".

-- It has also been used in many political campaigns and protests.
+- Used in many political campaigns and protests.

-- The song is a powerful reminder of God's love and forgiveness, and it has inspired and comforted people all over the world.
+- A powerful reminder of God's love and forgiveness, and the inspiration and comfort it has provided to people all over the world.

-- The song has been associated with many different melodies, but the most common melody is the one that was first published in 1835 by William Walker.
+- Associated with many different melodies, but the most common melody is the one that was first published in 1835 by William Walker.

-- The song has been used in many different contexts, including religious services, funerals, and political rallies.
+- Used in many different contexts, including religious services, funerals, and political rallies.